TC2's David Rohde on Telecom

 This continuing rise of mobile devices, not least tablets, is also forcing users to deal with a key paradox that’s been implicit in the movement from unlimited data plans to data allowances.
 While most end-users stay well below the monthly allowance, some users – perhaps soon a rapidly growing number – will threaten to break the bank.

 How to deal with the resulting double problem – how not to overbuy wireless allowances for some and underbuy for others – requires an up-to-the-minute understanding of corporate usage plans that goes well beyond the headlines of new Verizon and AT&T retail practices.
 We’re seeing a new phenomenon of pooled tablet plans that allow enterprises to balance power users against more average users in an overall data pool, which can drive down the overall cost of enabling mobility for users.

 There’s also obviously the question of best practices in enterprise deals for procuring equipment.
 Let’s not forget that buying tablets from wireless carriers is not a given, no matter how much the carriers push the idea and how convenient it may seem.
 After all, Microsoft is a fully entrenched enterprise vendor in a way that Apple isn’t.
 Think it over: Will enterprises buy Surfaces from the wireless carriers that sell them iPads and smartphones, or will Microsoft be selling them directly under existing Microsoft enterprise agreements?

 Those are just some of the questions teed up by Microsoft’s entry into tablets.
 Don’t just count on “Bring Your Own Device” to bail you out of this issue without knowing the surprising cost and policy traps that lurk behind BYOD.
-No matter how well Microsoft ultimately does in this space, there’s a lot to chew over as tablets burrow deeper into the fabric of corporate life.Tags: BYOD, Consumerization, Smartphones, Tablets
+No matter how well Microsoft ultimately does in this space, there’s a lot to chew over as tablets burrow deeper into the fabric of corporate life.Tags: BYOD, Consumerization, Microsoft, Smartphones, Tablets